Jul på Vesterbro: Plot

 Danny finds out that Randi have not actually given birth, thought she is still pregnant.
 Arne reveals that there are public grants for young families, so Stewart sends Danny on a date with Randi so he can make amends.
-Greta gives Stewart respite on the rent, in exchange for Stewart working as caretaker, and a share of the income from the hot dog stand, once it has been repaired.
-Arne have sex with Stewart's wife Vivian, and Stewart becomes angry and beats both Arne, the scouts, Randi, Kefir, Igor, and Greta.
-He kicks Arne out of the apartment and quit the agreement with Greta, so Arne demands that Danny return to jail and Greta that Steward leaves the apartment.
-They instead decide to "fight the system", and barricade themselves in the apartment with heavy weapons provided by Kefir.
+Greta gives Stewart respite on the rent in exchange for a share of the income from the hot dog stand once it has been repaired and Stewart working as the apartment complex's caretaker.
+Arne has sex with Stewart's wife Vivian, and Stewart becomes angry and beats both Arne, the scouts, Randi, Kefir, Igor, and Greta.
+He kicks Arne out of the apartment and terminates his arrangement with Greta, so Arne demands that Danny returns to jail and Greta that Steward leaves the apartment.
+Stewart and Danny instead decide to "fight the system" and barricade themselves in the apartment with heavy weaponry provided by Kefir.
 After multiple earlier failed attempts by Igor, he returns again to kill Danny and Stewart, but is met with a grenade.
 Randi is allowed in, as she and Danny have become close.

 When the police demand to enter the building, Stewart, Danny, and Randi plans to flee in the hot dog stand, but is stopped by Kefir and his group.
-Igor joins and demand to be given either his suitcase or his nuclear bomb, and Kefir shoot and kill Igor.
+Igor joins and demand to be given either his suitcase or his nuclear bomb, and Kefir shoots and kills Igor.
 Kefir admits to be part of Yellow Crescent, and that their plan is to blew up Christiansborg with the hot dog stand.
 He orders his men to kill Stewart, Danny, and Randi, but Arne shows up before the order can be carried out.
 He sings a song about Christmas peace and love that moves everybody.
 Kefir and Stewart become friends again, and Stewart forgives Arne for sleeping with Vivian.
-Kefir's wife, who wears a Niqāb, remove the veil and reveal himself as an Israeli Mossad agent named Ibrahim who have infiltrated Yellow Crescent.
-He is killed by Greta, who show up in full Nazi uniform and announce her intention to build a new world order based on pork.
-She picks up a sausage from Stewart's disgusting pack of sausages, take a bit, and demand that everybody else do the same.
-Kefir is about to take a bite, but then Greta dies of food poisoning.
-The police raid the garage and arrests Kefir and his men.
+Kefir's wife, who wears a Niqāb, removes it and reveals herself to be a male Israeli Mossad agent named Ibrahim who has infiltrated Yellow Crescent.
+Ibrahim is killed by Greta, who shows up in full Nazi uniform and announces her intention to build a new world order based on pork.
+She picks up a sausage from Stewart's pack of sausages that has been rotting all December, takea a bite, and demand that everybody else do the same.
+Kefir is about to take a bite, but Greta dies of food poisoning before he is able to do so.
+The police raids the garage and arrests Kefir and his men.

 With all problems solved, Stewart, Danny, Randi and Arne returns to the apartment to celebrate Christmas Eve together.
 They run out of pickled cabbage and Stewart go to the hot dog stand to fetch some more.
 The story ends with Stewart accidentally detonating the nuclear bomb when he tries to heat the pickled cabbage in the microwave oven, blowing up all of Copenhagen.